PillowD/autohotkey/README.md

 v2_Command_line_parameter ; use Win-R or a cmd window to pass command line params to the script working code

-V2_chrome_winmove ; demo of winmaximise, winminimize, winmove and winrestore on a chrome window working code
+V2_Chrome_winmove ; demo of winmaximise, winminimize, winmove and winrestore on a chrome window working code

 v2_Format ;   Format working code

-v2_if.ahk ;    IF working code
+v2_IF.ahk ;    IF working code

+v2_IF - Winexist and ! ;	If - Winexist and !

 v2_inline_ini.ahk ;   save ini values inside the script working code